FamilyKeeper Review: Quick Expert Summary

 I honestly think that Qustodio is a better option.
 It offers a lot of extras like YouTube monitoring and call and SMS tracking, and it can monitor Windows and macOS devices, as well as Chromebooks, and Kindle.

-FamilyKeeper offers 2 plans, a monthly plan and a yearly plan, and each plan has a 30-day money-back guarantee.
+FamilyKeeper offers a monthly plan and a yearly plan, and each comes with a 30-day money-back guarantee.

 🏅 Overall Rank | Ranked 16th out of 27 parental controls |